Skip to Content

 Protecting your loved ones

-Life can sometimes be unexpected—so it’s nice to know that you’ve got a backup plan.
+Life can sometimes be unexpected—so it’s comforting to know that you’ve got a backup plan.
 Salary Continuance Insurance (also known as Income Protection) cover pays a benefit if you temporarily couldn’t work because of an illness or injury.

 A couple sitting in a park.